lisongxu/CSCE156-Project-DB/README.md

 2. Design document named `design.pdf`
 * Database: Justify that all your tables conform to 3NF.
 * Database: Plot the Entity-Relational (ER) Diagram to show all your database tables and their relations.
-May use the ER diagram generated using MySQL Workbench or free https://drawsql.app/.
+May use MySQL Workbench or free https://drawsql.app/ to automatically generate an ER Digram from your MySQL code.
-* Java: Plot the Unified Modelling Language (UMR) diagram to show all your java classes and their relations.
+* Java: Plot the Unified Modelling Language (UM) diagram to show all your java classes and their relations.
+May use the PlantUML plugin fo Eclipse to automatically generate an UML diagram from your Java code.
 * Overall: Describe the mapping between database tables and Java classes.
 Specifically, for each database table, which Java class is used to store the data of the table?
 * Overall: Describe how you synchornize your Java data with database data.
 For example, when to load which data from the database to Java? when to save which data from Java to database?